-While you’re out and about enjoying the 50th anniversary Dayton Holiday Festival and the riches of Dayton holiday lights (some of the BEST in Ohio), you can also explore many unique holiday shopping options around the Dayton & Montgomery County area.
+While you’re out and about enjoying the Dayton Holiday Festival and the riches of Dayton holiday lights (some of the BEST in Ohio), you can also explore many unique holiday shopping options around the Dayton & Montgomery County area.
 Sure, it may be easy to point, click and buy online, but there’s a certain joy to shopping in person, as well as that warm feeling you’re sure to get by supporting the local economy and local businesses.

 We’ve put together a brief roundup of our top 5 recommendations for unique holiday shopping options.
 For those of you who still prefer shopping online, we’ve included some cyber options as well (but with distinctly local components!).